passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 ## 3. EPI2ME: wf-amplicon

 EPI2ME provides best practice bioinformatics analyses for nanopore sequencing.
 It offers bioinformatics for all levels of expertise and is designed by Oxford Nanopore especially to work on long read nanopore sequencing data.
 There is a desktop version available, with all necessary software packaged in a single workflow.
-Depending on your research there are different workflows available tailored to your needs.
+Depending on your type of research there are different workflows available tailored to your needs.
 These workflows are also available on the command line.
 No need to install the bioinformatic tools yourself, except the necessary tools to load the workflows.

 We will be using the wf-amplicon workflow.
 As mentioned before, when using this on your own computer, no need to install any bioinformatic tools except Nextflow, docker or singularity/apptainer.